Best Hoka Running Shoes of 2025

 Price and Durability

-Overall, the durability of Hokas is strong, which improves their value.
-I have no problem reaching the 500-mile range, which is probably too much on most pairs of Hokas.
-One way to increase your shoe’s longevity is to rotate between a few pairs.
-You can also remove the insole after running and wipe it down with a cloth to remove dirt, grime, and other debris that could wear them down quicker.
+Overall, Hoka shoes are quite durable.
+Our main tester has no problem reaching up to 500 miles in a pair, which is probably too much for any pair of shoes.
+One way to increase your shoe’s longevity is to rotate between a few pairs at a time.
+You can also remove the insole after running and wipe it down with a cloth to remove dirt, grime, and other debris that could increase the rate of wear.

 Lugs